CollaboraOnline/collabora-wordpress/readme.txt

 License: MPL-2.0
 License URI: http://mozilla.org/MPL/2.0/

-The Collabora Online WP plugin allow attaching office files to your content for a collaborative editing with other user.
+The Collabora Online WP plugin allows collaborative editing of office files with other users.

 == Description ==

-The Collabora Online WP plugin allow attaching office files to your content for a collaborative editing with other user.
+The Collabora Online WP plugin allows collaborative editing of office files with other users.

-This require a working setup of Collabora Online.
+This requires a working setup of Collabora Online.

 For more information about Collabora Online, see https://collaboraonline.com/

 Attaching an office document to a post is simple.

 1. Upload the document using the media manager
-2. Insert the `cool` shortcode or insert a COOL block in the editor.
+2. Insert the `collabora_online` shortcode or insert a COOL block in the editor.

 == Frequently Asked Questions ==